escusado/quick-firebase-queue/README.md

 Click Launch.

 > optional:
-> Configure the simluator app, before loading the page (see config points avobe).
+> Configure the simulator app, before loading the page (see config points avobe).

 *   **a way to monitor the queue process and show when jobs are consumed and their states in processing.**
 The app running on `http://localhost:3000/` has a queue monitor on the right.